Mahak008/Scientfic-Calculator/README.md

 # Scientfic-Calculator
-# SCIENTIFIC CALCULATOR

 ## INTRODUCTION
-It is a ***Scientific Calculator cum Converter Responsive Website*** which allows to describe the tasks in an easy way and instantly get an accurate answer.
+It is a ***Scientific Calculator cum Converter Website*** which allows to describe the tasks in an easy way and instantly get an accurate answer.

 ## Functions Performed
 * Absolute Value of a no.